Trauma and Complex Trauma Disorder By Prof Jayashri Kulkarni

 Premature sexualisation is linked with serious mental health problems like eating disorder, low self-esteem and depression.

-- Prof. Kulkarni emphasises the above statement with images from children participating in beauty pageants – clearly, the events unfolding within society are contributing greatly to problems in the mental health industry.
+- Prof. Kulkarni emphasizes the above statement with images from children participating in beauty pageants – clearly, the events unfolding within society are contributing greatly to problems in the mental health industry.

 Complex Trauma Disorder (CTD):